drexjj/sBITX-toolbox64/README.md

 - sBITX Launcher: A convenient launcher style application that allows you to add, remove, or open the following apps with the click of a button.
 - sBITX Backlight Control: A touchscreen application to control the screen brightness for power conservation and eye comfort.
+- sBITX CW Detector: A zero-beat style indicator to aid in aligning your signal to the freqency of a CW signal.
 - sBITX EZ Data: Application to manage configuration backups.
 - sBITX Log Exporter: An application that allows logs to be selected and downloaded in ADIF.
 - V3PowerCal: An application to adjust your power settings per band.